-- The awards committee is not obligated to select a recipient from each category if applicants do not adequately meet the requirements.
+- The awards committee is not obligated to select a recipient from every category in any given year.

-- A separate nomination form must be completed for each nominee.
+- A separate nomination form must be submitted for each nominee.

 - In addition to the nomination form, nominators must submit a 1-3 page statement establishing the candidate's qualifications with clear and concise detail as to why he/she should be selected for the award, as well as an additional 1-3 letters of recommendation.
-Please limit the total number of supporting documents (NOT including the nomination form) to 10 pages.
+Please limit supporting documents (not including the nomination form) to 10 pages.